JaeyoungChoe/LOFin-bench-HiREC/README.md

 ## 🚀 Running the HiREC Framework

 You can run the HiREC framework in **two different modes**, depending on whether you want to evaluate in batch or serve queries one-by-one.
+> ✅ **Recommended:** We recommend using the API mode for most use cases, especially for debugging, real-time interaction, and modular development.
+It offers greater flexibility and is more suitable for iterative or interactive QA scenarios.

 ### 🔢 Common Parameters
 The following arguments can be used in both modes: